OctopusDeploy/blog/blog/2022-02/jenkins-ten-plugins/index.md

 Jenkins’ own [Blue Ocean plugin](https://plugins.jenkins.io/blueocean/) freshens up the UI with a modern look and feel.

-The simpler, visual-focused design makes it easier to create pipelines, read process statuses, and spot pipeline problems.
+The simple, visual-focused design makes it easier to create pipelines, read process statuses, and spot pipeline problems.
 Plus, it allows you to create your own dashboards, so you only see what you need.

 ## 2: Simple Theme

 With the [Simple Theme plugin](https://plugins.jenkins.io/simple-theme-plugin/), you can change the way Jenkins looks and feels using CSS and JavaScript.

-You can also find readily available themes on GitHub via the [plugin’s Index page](https://plugins.jenkins.io/simple-theme-plugin/).
+You can also find readily available themes on GitHub via the [plugin’s Index page](https://plugins.jenkins.io/simple-theme-plugin/#plugin-content-themes).

 ## 3: Performance Publisher

-Data isn't useful if you aren’t sure how to read it, and that’s what makes the [Performance Publisher](https://plugins.jenkins.io/perfpublisher/) plugin so helpful.
+Data isn't useful if you're not sure how to read it, and that’s what makes the [Performance Publisher](https://plugins.jenkins.io/perfpublisher/) plugin so helpful.

 Performance Publisher helps you spot trends in your test results.
 It reads the XML files created by your testing tool and turns them into easily readable graphs and stats.

 ## 4: GitHub

-The [GitHub plugin](https://plugins.jenkins.io/github/), as you might expect, connects Jenkins to GitHub.
+The [GitHub plugin](https://plugins.jenkins.io/github/) connects Jenkins to GitHub.
 This allows for cross-functionality, such as:

 -	Hyperlinks between the 2 services
 -	Build status reports